Qinaii/qtracker-spaceaces/README.md

 # qTracker - Space Aces

 HUD and session tracker for Space Aces.
-Reads your pilot stats from the **official Space Aces** while you play.
+Reads your pilot stats from the **official Space Aces website API** while you play.
 No screen OCR, no memory access, no injection, no game files modified.

 Made by **[Qinaii Labs](https://qinaii.de)**